 I completed my PGCE at the University of Cambridge in 2005-2006 and went on to teach Geography (and a bit of Sociology, History, RE and ICT along the way) in three London comprehensive schools over 10 and a half years, the latter 3 and a half years as a member of the Senior Leadership Team.
 I moved to the West Midlands in December 2015 where I am Assistant Vice Principal in an urban secondary school.
 As of November 2017 I am also a Specialist Leader of Education with the RSAA Teaching School Alliance specialising in Geography education, leadership coaching and initial teacher education.
 In 2018 I received the Ordnance Survey Award for excellence in secondary Geography education at the Royal Geographical Society’s Annual Awards.

-I am a Chartered Geographer (Teacher), a member of the Geographical Association’s Post-16 and HE Phase Committee and have written articles about Geography teaching for GA Magazine, Geography Matters and Teaching Geography as well as guest writing for Teachwire and Teach Secondary magazine.
+I am a Chartered Geographer (Teacher) and a member of the Geographical Association’s Post-16 and HE Phase Committee and their International Special Interest Group.
+I have written articles about Geography teaching for the RGS website, GA Magazine, Geography Matters and Teaching Geography as well as guest writing for Teachwire and Teach Secondary magazine.
 Having completed an MA in Geography Education at UCL Institute of Education in 2011 and a University Certificate in Psychology in 2016, I am now undertaking an EdD with the University of Birmingham related to supporting recruitment and retention of early career teachers.

 Postscript: Mentions, references, retweets and reviews are not endorsements.
 All thoughts and opinions are my own.